Aliases for PRKCI Gene

 GeneCards Summary for PRKCI Gene

 PRKCI (Protein Kinase C Iota) is a Protein Coding gene.
-Diseases associated with PRKCI include lung squamous cell carcinoma and lung cancer.
-Among its related pathways are Endocytosis and Hippo signaling pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PRKCB.
+Diseases associated with PRKCI include Glioblastoma and Lung Cancer.
+Among its related pathways are Beta-Adrenergic Signaling and p75 NTR receptor-mediated signalling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PRKCZ.

 Protein kinase C (PKC) refers to a family of serine/threonine protein kinases grouped by their activation mechanism.
 Conventional PKCs (cPKC alpha-, betaI- , betaII- and gamma-) are activated by phosphatidylserine in a calcium dependent manner and can bind diacylglycerol.